Food Tour in Jerash

-Use this page as a starting point for a Jerash walking tour, a free self-guided route, or the Roamee app for Jerash.
+Use this page as a starting point for a Jerash walking tour, a free route, or the Roamee app for Jerash.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-While Jerash is best known for history and architecture, stops like South Theater sit alongside bakeries and cafes tucked into side streets — and quieter spots like North Theater where the real locals eat.
+While Jerash is best known for history and architecture, stops like Oval Forum and South Theater sit alongside bakeries and cafes tucked into side streets — and quieter spots like North Theater where the real locals eat.
 A food-focused walk connects the culinary landmarks with the places that reflect daily life, turning a sightseeing route into an edible discovery.

 Allow 2-3 hours to walk the full site.
 Bring water and sun protection — there is little shade.
 Jerash is an easy day trip from Amman (about 1 hour).